siddheshk08/mask-rcnn-instance-segmentation-opencv/README.md

 # mask-rcnn-instance-segmentation-opencv

 Instance segmentation with Mask R-CNN (COCO) using OpenCV DNN.
-CLI-based demo with configurable paths and reproducible structure.